Avars (Caucasus): History

-After the Russo-Persian War of 1722–1723, Russia briefly took Dagestan from the Persians.
-The Persians reestablished full control over the Caucasus again in the early 18th century under Nader Shah's Caucasus campaign and Dagestan campaign.
+After the Russo-Persian War of 1722–1723, Russia briefly took Dagestan from the Safavids.
+The Afsharids reestablished full control over the Caucasus again in the early 18th century under Nader Shah's Caucasus campaign and Dagestan campaign.
 During that same time, the Avars routed one of Nader Shah's armies at Andalal during the later stages of his Dagestan campaign.
 In the wake of this triumph, Umma Khan of the Avars (reigned 1774–1801) managed to extract tribute from most states of the Caucasus, including Shirvan and Georgia.

 Umma Khan died in 1801.
 Two years later, the khanate voluntarily submitted to Russian authority following the Russian annexation of Georgia and the Treaty of Georgievsk.
 This was only confirmed after considerable Russian successes and the victory in the Russo-Persian War of 1804–1813, after which Persia lost southern Dagestan and many of its other Caucasian territories to Russia.
 The 1828 Treaty of Turkmenchay indefinitely consolidated Russian control over Dagestan and other areas where the Avars lived.

 The Russians instituted heavy taxes, expropriated estates, and constructed fortresses in the Avar region.
 The Avar population revolted under the flag of the Muslim Imamate of Dagestan.
-Ghazi Mohammed (1828–1832), Gamzat-bek (1832–1834), and Shamil (1834–1859) led the revolts.
+Ghazi Mohammed (1828–1832), Hamzat Bek (1832–1834), and Shamil (1834–1859) led the revolts.

 This Caucasian War raged until 1864, when the Avarian Khanate was abolished and replaced by the Avarian District.
 Some Avars refused to collaborate with Russians and migrated to Turkey, where their descendants live to this day.
 Despite war and emigration, the Avars retained their position as the dominant ethnic group in Dagestan during the Soviet period.
 After World War II, many Avars left the barren highlands for the fertile plains closer to the shores of the Caspian Sea.